Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Abstract

 \section{Abstract}

 Haptic feedback is critical in a broad range of human-machine/computer-interaction applications.
-However, the high cost and low portability/wearability of haptic devices remains an unresolved issue, severely limiting the adoption of this otherwise promising technology.
-Electrotactile interfaces have the advantage of being more portable and wearable due to its reduced actuators' size, as well as benefiting from lower power consumption and manufacturing cost.
-The usages of electrotactile feedback have been explored in human-computer interaction and human-machine-interaction for facilitating hand-based interactions in applications such as prosthetics, virtual reality, robotic teleoperation, surface haptics, portable devices, and rehabilitation.
-This paper presents a systematic review and meta-analysis of electrotactile feedback systems for hand-based interactions in the last decade.
-We categorize the different electrotactile systems according to their type of stimulation and implementation/application.
-We also present and discuss a quantitative congregation of the findings, so as to offer a high-level overview into the state-of-art and suggest future directions.
-Electrotactile feedback was successful in rendering and/or augmenting most tactile sensations, eliciting perceptual processes, and improving performance in many scenarios, especially in those where the wearability/portability of the system is important.
-However, knowledge gaps, technical drawbacks, and methodological limitations were detected, which should be addressed in future studies.
+However, the high cost and low portability/wearability of haptic devices remain unresolved issues, severely limiting the adoption of this otherwise promising technology.
+Electrotactile interfaces have the advantage of being more portable and wearable due to their reduced actuators' size, as well as their lower power consumption and manufacturing cost.
+The applications of electrotactile feedback have been explored in human-computer interaction and human-machine-interaction for facilitating hand-based interactions in applications such as prosthetics, virtual reality, robotic teleoperation, surface haptics, portable devices, and rehabilitation.
+This paper presents a technological overview of electrotactile feedback, as well a systematic review and meta-analysis of its applications for hand-based interactions.
+We discuss the different electrotactile systems according to the type of application.
+We also discuss over a quantitative congregation of the findings, to offer a high-level overview into the state-of-art and suggest future directions.
+Electrotactile feedback systems showed increased portability/wearability, and they were successful in rendering and/or augmenting most tactile sensations, eliciting perceptual processes, and improving performance in many scenarios.
+However, knowledge gaps (e.g., embodiment), technical (e.g., recurrent calibration, electrodes' durability) and methodological (e.g., sample size) drawbacks were detected, which should be addressed in future studies.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{